aws-samples/spatial-computing-index/README.md

 # AWS Spatial Computing Index Page

-This page provides a single-source of discovery for spatial computing related AWS sample projects on Github.
+This page provides a single-source of discovery for Spatial Computing related AWS solutions and sample projects on Github.

 ## Contents
 - [Solutions](#solutions)